EseneLydia/learning-git/ReadME.md

 ## What i understand in git and the steps i took in adding git to my PC

 STEP 1: First, i downloaded Git from the git website (https://git-scm.com/downloads)

+STEP 2: Then i installed it on my PC and followed the installation instructions to complete the installation

+STEP 3: I configured git to my PC by adding my username and email globally